-The site lies on the eastern fringes of Duns and covers an area of 3.4 hectares (8.4 acres) (BD12B).
-To the north it is bounded by a petrol filling station, to the east by residential properties and farm land, to the south it is bounded by farm buildings (Cairnbank) and to the west by Berrywell Road and a residential development site.
-The site is identified for housing purposes in the Council's Finalised Local Plan and in that document the indicative capacity is shown as 64 units.
+The site lies to the west of the existing settlement of Coldingham and covers an area of 2.69 hectares (6.65 acres).
+To the north it is bounded by a woodland belt and the Bogangreen Burn and to the east it is bounded by residential properties.
+To the south it is bounded by woodland, School Road and a caravan park, and to the west it is bounded by agricultural land.
+The site is identified for housing purposes in the Council's Finalised Local Plan and in that document the indicative capacity is shown as 36 units.
 A more detailed assessment of capacity is included as part of this paper.